elasticio/rest-api-component/README.md

 </note>
 "
 ```
-Use a JSONata expression to include and map any values coming from the previous steps as it is done with `fname` field in above example.
-In the final mapping it will be replaced with a value.
+Use a JSONata expression to include and map any values coming from the previous steps like with `fname` field in above example.
+It will be replaced with a real value in the final mapping.
 Note that the rest of `XML` will be passed as a `string`.

 ## Authorisation methods

 Before REST API component can be used, authorisation information should be provided.
 This information is sent in HTTP Request header to the REST API provider.
 There are 3 available types:

-*   `No Auth` - used to work with completely open REST APIs
+*   `No Auth` - used to work with open REST APIs
 *   `Basic Auth` - used to provide login credentials like **username/password**
 *   `API Key Auth` - used to provide `API Key` to access the resource